 The Cause: The race benefits 5 different nonprofits every year, including Downtown Daily Bread which serves a hot lunch to the homeless every day out of the Pine Street Presbyterian Church, Harrisburg.

-There are few causes more compelling than those who are homeless or hungry.
+There are few causes more compelling than those that help the homeless or hungry.
 The statistics are crazy:

 - Every night in the U.S., more than half a million people are homeless.